vijaymeena1588/Automated-Monitoring-for-Electrical-Machines/README.md

-# Automated-Monitoring-for-Electrical-Machines
+# Automated Monitoring and Data Acquisition Product for Electrical Machines (In Progress – 6-Month Timeline)

-Implemented an automated monitoring and data acquisition system for DC/AC electrical machines.
-Precision sensors were interfaced with microcontrollers to measure voltage, current, and power in real time.
-A Python-based GUI was designed to visualize and analyze machine performance, enabling advanced control and predictive insights.
-My role focused on integrating hardware with software, developing the control logic, and ensuring accurate calibration.
-The outcome was a robust system capable of supporting predictive maintenance and improving machine efficiency.
+Developing a product for automated monitoring and data acquisition of DC/AC electrical machines.
+The product integrates precision sensors with microcontrollers to measure voltage, current, and power in real time.
+A Python-based GUI is being designed to visualize and analyze machine performance, enabling advanced control and predictive insights.

+My Role: Focused on integrating hardware with software, developing the control logic, and ensuring accurate calibration.

+Product Outcome (Expected): A robust solution capable of supporting predictive maintenance, improving machine efficiency, and providing scalable deployment for industrial use.

 ### Machine Lab